roycewilliams/iana-whois-conf/README.md

 Be polite - don't run this too often (once a month is probably fine).
 TLDs are released or changed infrequently (though more frequently than they used to be!).
 Unfortunately, since at this writing the iana.org web server doesn't send Last-Modified headers, there's no way to be automatically more polite.

 Share.
-Let me know when you notice a significant change.
+Let me know when you notice a significant change at the authoritative source (IANA).
+Changes not shown by IANA are out of scope for this project.

 [This question](http://superuser.com/questions/758647) used to have the entire list, but someone decided that an answer to the question was dynamic enough that it probably shouldn't be maintained in a Stack Exchange answer (which is somewhat fair).